Top questions to ask before buying a condominium.

-Another key question is how much are the condo fees and what exactly do they cover.
+Another key question to ask when buying a condominium is how much are the condo fees and what exactly do they cover.
 Condominium association fees are typically based on how many homes there are, what it costs to run the community, whether there is a professional management company, and if there are funds set aside for major repairs or an unforeseen lawsuit.

 The condo fees from community to community can also cover vastly different things.
 Some of these things may or may not be important to you.
 Possible considerations of what could be included in the condominium fees are the following: